eProsima/Fast-DDS-docs/docs/fastdds/use_cases/wifi/wifi.rst

 Furthermore, if all the peers are known and configured beforehand, all multicast communication can be removed.

-Alternatively, SERVER-CLIENT discovery can be used to avoid multicast discovery.
+Alternatively, **Discovery Server** can be used to avoid multicast discovery.
 A DomainParticipant with a well-know address acts as a discovery server, providing the rest of the participants the information required to connect among them.
 If all the peers are known and configured beforehand, STATIC discovery can be used instead,